What you really need to know about using Evernote and how to make it work for you!

 10. Streamline training with teams

-At Blissfully Domestic, I used an Evernote shared notebook to on-board new writers and curators.
+When I was running Blissfully Domestic, I used an Evernote shared notebook to on-board new writers and curators.
 I made tutorials with pictures, links and instructions on exactly what the editorial specs were for our articles.
 The notebook held our processes for publishing workflows, responsibilities and processes.
 Other items in the notebook included: SEO guide, recommended fonts and style guide, and editorial calendar.
 The editorial guide notebook kept everything streamlined and no one ever had to field email questions of, “Where is….” or “What do I do next?”

 So now you know how to use Evernote like a pro.
 The secret to productivity is two fold: automating repetitive tasks and streamlining your workflows.
 With these tips you will save hours every month because you will have all your information handy at all times and can boost your communication with others by having your assets in gear.
 (See what I did there?
 Heh.)